ICEPAYdev/VirtueMart-3/README.md

 # Payment Module for VirtueMart 3

 Make payments in your VirtueMart 3 webshop possible.
 Download the special VirtueMart 3 webshop module [here](https://github.com/icepay/VirtueMart-3/releases), and you will be able to offer the most frequently used national and international online payment methods.
+An installation and configuration instruction is available [here](https://github.com/ICEPAY/VirtueMart-3/wiki).

 The master branche may not be stable.
 See the [release list](https://github.com/icepay/VirtueMart-3/releases) for stable version of this module.